pradeep800/Destributed-Task-Scheduler/README.md

 ![Architecture Diagram](images/light.png#gh-light-mode-only)
 ![Architecture Diagram](images/dark.png#gh-dark-mode-only)

-## Architecture Explaination
+## Architecture Explanation
 First, our request will go to a `Public API`.
-The API will add task detail entrie to our `task database`.
+The API will add task detail entry to our `task database`.
 Then, our `task producer` will take these entries and add them to an `SQS queue`.
 After that, a worker will pick up tasks from the SQS queue and execute them.
 It will also send health checks to a `status check service` every 5 seconds.
 The status check service will update the health check time in a `health check database`.
-When the worker finishes a task, it will send a request to the `status check service`, which will then update the `completed_at` and `failed_at` with `failed_reason` in “task database”.
+When the worker finishes a task, it will send a request to the `status check service`, which will then update the `completed_at` and `failed_at` with `failed_reason` in `task database`.

-## Component Explaination
+## Component Explanation
 ### Tasks Database
 This database for storing information about tasks
 #### Schema